ElixirTeSS/TeSS/docs/production.md

 Next, create a collection for TeSS to use (assuming TeSS is checked out at `/home/tess/TeSS`):

-    sudo su - solr -c "/opt/solr/bin/solr create -c tess_prod -d /home/tess/TeSS/solr/conf"
+    sudo su - solr -c "/opt/solr/bin/solr create -c tess_production -d /home/tess/TeSS/solr/conf"

-`tess_prod` here is the collection name, which should match what is configured in your `config/sunspot.yml`.
+`tess_production` here is the collection name, which should match what is configured in your `config/sunspot.yml` under the `path` parameter, following `/solr/`.